magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/cloud-access-token.md

 {:toc}

 Access Token based authentication is the default device authentication type.
-The unique access token is generated once the device is created in ThingsBoard.
+The unique access token is generated once the device is created in IoT Hub.
 It can be changed afterwards.
 The client must specify the access token as a username in MQTT connect message.

 #### Plain MQTT (without SSL)